Trans Mt. Pleasant – Route #40

 Missing Bus Stop Infrastructure on 17

 Years of promises and assurances about bus stops being planned as part of the 140 million dollar road widening project along 17 turned out to be, to put it politely, less than reflective of the reality of the process.
 The road was rushed to completion without any real thought about transit and instead of pouring the necessary concrete for stops during construction of the sidewalks and curbing at negligible cost, stop infrastructure now has to be retrofitted after a tedious fight between the multiple levels of government involved about who has to pay for it, and do the work.
+The Town of Mount Pleasant installed two excellent bus stops on the route in June 2013 and Hungryneck straphangers put out two temporary benches.

 Performance and Ridership